siggame/Cadre/how-to-add-a-game.md

 If they both connect successfully (and if it is a turn based game), the game will just consist of doing nothing for 500 turns, then someone will win via coin flip!

-It will probably also tell you your gamelog is available to view at `http://vis.siggame.io/` but that is a lie. the Viseur instance there has no concept of the new game you just made, so it can't render it.
+It will probably also tell you your gamelog is available to view at `http://vis.siggame.io/` but that is a lie.
+The Viseur instance there has no concept of the new game you just made, so it can't render your game.

 ## Step 4: "Visualizing" Your Game